r-ook/pymsweeper/README.md

         - If cell is not a mine, immediate game over.
     - **Allow Hits on any clicks**: revealing any mine will count as a hit.
 If mid-click was used, the above logic follows.

-The more restrictive the mode, with less gueses and less hits, the better the highscore.
+The more restrictive the mode (less help), with less guesses and less hits, the better the highscore.

 7. Includes two helpful hint system (which can be disabled for higher scores):
     - **Mouseover Hints**: Calculate the flagged values on the hovered cell to show remaining flags required to match total.